VivianChan-TH/CityUEEM2/README.md

 # storing info
  additional task

- storing information with the use of tuple and dictionary
+ ---storing information with the use of tuple and dictionary